Empower a Gap Year.

 I would recommend Carpe Diem to everyone.
 There are a few lessons that can only really be learned through traveling, and Carpe Diem does an amazing job of providing a safe but challenging platform for self-expansion and discovery.
 I really believe that I am a stronger person than I was three months ago, and I honestly owe all of that to this program.

 On multiple levels, a Gap Year with Carpe Diem Education makes a new world of difference to young adults.
 Those who leave high school uncertain about the future can recharge—and discover a passion for learning that will enhance their future collegiate studies.
 Our on-the-ground classroom curriculum develops cross-cultural awareness, self-reliance, travel skills, personal growth, language acquisition, and other life-changing experiences.

 Through our partnership with Portland State University, Carpe Diem students are able to earn up to 18 or 36 college credits per semester and have access to Federal Financial Aid.
 We offer a viable, financially feasible Gap Year option that works in conjunction with a four-year college trajectory.
 Having been in the field for over 12 years we have experience and a track record that is rare in the emerging Gap Year industry.
-Our accreditation through the American Gap Association ensures we adhere to the highest standards and best practices within the industry.
+Our accreditation through the Gap Year Association ensures we adhere to the highest standards and best practices within the industry.

 Why Invest in a Gap Year